ConvoCollective/web/site/terms/jobs-to-be-done.md

-# Jobs-to-be-Done (JTBD)
+# Jobs-to-be-Done (Jobs to Be Done)
 noun.

-Jobs-to-be-Done (JTBD) is a framework for product marketing and discover that guides the strategy of a product.
+Jobs-to-be-Done (Jobs to Be Done) is a framework for product marketing and discover that guides the strategy of a product.
 It frames the role of a product or feature as something that the user is hiring to do a job for them.

 ![A high-level job story](https://github.com/voxable-labs/cui-glossary/blob/master/images/jobs-to-be-done.jpg?raw=true "A high-level job story.")
 A high-level job story.